suchandanreddy/sdwan-webhooks/README.md

 # Alert on Webex Teams Space

-- The script sends the message to provided Webex Teams Space/Room and here is the sample output.
+- The script sends the message to provided Webex Teams Space/Room.
+Here is sample output.

 <br>